Tensions heightened over fatal police shooting of Black man

 Lafayette police asked state police to investigate — standard procedure in the state for shootings by local officers.

 Rikasha Montgomery, who took a video of the shooting, told The Advertiser that a man holding what looked like a knife kept walking down the highway while some officers fired stun guns at him.
-Officers holding guns shouted at him to get onto the ground, said Montgomery, 18.
+Officers holding guns shouted at him to get onto the ground, Montgomery said.

 She said they fired when the man reached the door of a Shell gas station.

-“When I heard the gunshots, I couldn’t hold my phone like I was first filming,” she said.
+“When I heard the gunshots, I couldn’t hold my phone like I was first filming,” Montgomery, 18, said.
 “I feel kind of scared about it.
 I’m traumatized.
 You’re so used to hearing about this, but I never thought I would experience it.”

 The incident was the third shooting by Lafayette police since mid-July.
 State police said a man was critically wounded last month after being shot during an altercation with police.
 Another man was in stable condition after being shot during a burglary investigation earlier this month.